lisachen-dev/a-boolean-affair-mastermind/README.md

 ## What is this?
 A FastAPI backend that implements the mastermind-style code‑breaking game with clean, testable logic and REST endpoints.

+Improvements?
+I have ideas.
+I guess you'll just have to talk to me!

 ---

 ## Quickstart